• Skip to main content

 Easy Southern-Style Creamed Corn

-Creamy, buttery, and just a little bit sweet, this easy Southern-style creamed corn is the kind of side dish that feels right at home on any dinner table.
-It’s a simple stovetop recipe that comes together in about 20 minutes, cozy enough for the holidays, but quick and easy enough for any night of the year!
+Creamy, buttery, and just a little bit sweet, this easy Southern-style Creamed Corn is a simple stovetop recipe that comes together in just 20 minutes

 Print Recipe Pin Recipe